- Red skin that may also be sensitive to the touch

 Dog Breeds Most Susceptible To Sunburn

-All dogs are at risk for developing sunburns if they are out in the sun for extended time without protection.
+All dogs are at risk for developing sunburns if they are out in the sun for an extended time without protection.
 Some breeds are more likely to develop sunburns due to a lack of fur and/or fair skin.
 Some of these breeds include:

 - Chinese Crested